FYP-PayPilot/paypilot-extension/README.md

 ```

 Tips:
-- The build outputs land in `dist/extension.js` (extension host) and `dist/media` (webview bundle & styles).
+- Bundles emit to `dist/extension.js` (extension host) and `dist/media/` (webview assets).
-- Use `Developer: Open Webview Developer Tools` inside the chat panel to debug the React app.
+- Use **Developer: Open Webview Developer Tools** inside the chat sidebar to debug the React app.
-- Diff/status commands are available from the command palette (`paypilot.*`) and from the status bar while the chat panel is open.
+- Diff/status commands are available via the command palette (`paypilot.*`) and from the status bar while the chat panel is open.